-Except as hereinafter expressly provided and subject to section 9.05, apart from the initial erection and construction of the BUILDINGS and minor repairs, the LESSEE shall not make or permit to be made any repairs, replacements, changes, alterations, substitutions or improvements affecting the structure of the BUILDINGS or the exterior appearance of the BUILDINGS without first obtaining the written approval of the LESSOR thereto, which approval the LESSOR agrees not to withhold unreasonably, provided that the LESSEE has fully complied with the terms, covenants and conditions of this lease.
+Except as hereinafter expressly provided, apart from the initial erection and construction of the BUILDINGS and minor repairs, the LESSEE shall not make or permit to be made any repairs, replacements, changes, alterations, substitutions or improvements affecting the structure of the EUILDIMGS or the exterior appearance of the SUILDINGS or the operation of mechanical systems, including the heating, ventilating, air conditioning, plumbing, electrical or mechanical equipment in or connected with the BUILDINGS, without first obtaining the written approval of the LESSOR thereto, which approval the LESSOR agrees not to withhold unreasonably, provided that the LESSEE has fully complied with the terms, covenants and conditions of this lease.
 Before requesting the LESSOR's approval, the LESSEE shall submit or cause to be submitted to the LESSOR drawings, elevations (where applicable) specifications (including the materials to be used), locations (where applicable) and exterior decoration and design of the proposed repairs, replacements, changes, alterations, substitutions or improvements.